ElizaKartchner/startup/README.md

 Different ways to add color to CSS: keyword, RGB hex, RGB function, HSL.

 There are four major families of fonts: `Serif`, `san-serif`, `fixed`, and `symbol`.
 A serif is a small stroke attached to the ends of a character's major strokes.
 Serif fonts have the extra strokes, san-serif fonts do not.

+## JavaScript Notes
+Officially known as ECMAScript.
+Typically JavaScript is executed using an interpreter at runtime instead of compiling it into a machine specific binary at build time.
+This has the advantage of making JavaScript very portable, but also allows for many errors, such as using an undefined variable.
+These types of errors commonly only get discovered when the program crashes during execution.
+The JavaScript console object provides interaction with the JavaScript runtime's debugger console. console.log('hello');
+// OUTPUT: hello
+console.time('demo time');
+// ... some code that takes a long time. console.timeEnd('demo time');
+// OUTPUT: demo time: 9762.74 ms
+console.count('a');
+// OUTPUT: a: 1
+console.count('a');
+// OUTPUT: a: 2

+How to add JavaScript to HTML:  You can insert JavaScript into HTML either by directly including it in the HTML within the content of a <script> element, or using by the src attribute of the script element to reference an external JavaScript file.

+Variables are declared using either the `let` or `const` keyword. `let` allows you to change the value of the variable while `const` will cause an error if you attempt to change it.
+JavaScript is a weakly typed language.
+That means that a variable always has a type, but the variable can change type when it is assigned a new value, or that types can be automatically converted based upon the context that they are used in.
+Sometime the results of automatic conversions can be unexpected from programmers who are use to strongly typed languages.

+JavaScript uses complex rules for defining equality that depend upon the conversion of a type to a boolean value.
+You will sometimes hear this referred to as falsy and truthy evaluations.
+To remove this confusion, JavaScript introduced the strict equality (===) and inequality (!==) operators.
+The strict operators skip the type conversion when computing equality.
+This results in the following.